 The Group's technology works in conjunction with traditional MRI, transforming it into a powerful diagnostic modality for the lung.
 The Group's approach is to take 129Xe, an inert gas, and hyperpolarise the nucleus to create an MRI signal which is approximately 100,000 times stronger than a conventional MRI signal.
 When the MRI scan is undertaken, the HPX resonates at different frequencies: (i) in the bronchioles and alveoli of the lung; (ii) in the barrier tissue of the lung; and (iii) when dissolved in arterial blood in the pulmonary vasculature, thus providing information on ventilation (the ability of air to reach the alveoli) and gas exchange (the ability of air to diffuse through the alveolar membrane into the pulmonary vasculature).
 As all pulmonary diseases result from impairments to the free flow of air through bronchioles, or from abnormal gas exchange between the lung alveoli and the pulmonary vasculature, the images that result from HPX MRI scans which have been executed using the Group's technology can aid diagnosis, by enhancing the physician's ability to clearly identify issues with ventilation and gas exchange on a regional basis, down to the smallest of airways.
 Hyperpolarisation of the 129Xe is accomplished by placing a non-radioactive isotope of Xenon (129Xe) into a beam of circularly polarised laser light in the presence of very small concentration of the alkali metal Rubidium, which acts as a physical catalyst in the hyperpolarisation process.
-The result is 129Xe, an inert gas.
+The result is 129Xe whose nuclear magnetic spin is highly aligned but not chemically or biologically different than unpolarised 129Xe, an inert gas.
 This hyperpolarised state persists for around 2 hours allowing ample time to administer the HPX to the patient.